ooyala/android-sample-apps/ChromecastSampleApp/CastCompanionLibrary/README.md

 ## Change List

+2.5.1
+ * Fixed an issue where not setting the LaunchOptions would have resulted in receiver not loading.
+Now the default behavior is to launch the app with the default value of relaunchIfRunning set to false.

+2.5
+ * MiniController component now has an attribute "auto_setup" that if set to "true", it instructs the framework to fully configure the component, so that clients would only need to add the MiniController to their layout and the rest will be handled by the library (i.e. if that attribute is set to true, there is no need to register or unregister that component with the cast manger anymore).
+The default value is "false" which falls back to the old behavior.
+ * You can now set the LaunchOptions soon after initializing the Cast Manager by calling VideoCastManager.setLaunchOptions() (same with DataCastManager).
+ * A new callback (onDisconnectionReason(int reason)) has been added that can inform the registered listeners of the reason a disconnect has happened.
+Understanding the reason behind a disconnect is somewhat non-trivial so this will hopefully make that task easier; see the JavaDoc for more details.
+ * Now you can have the library automatically try to reconnect by enabling the FEATURE_AUTO_RECONNECT after initializing the Cast Manager; this means clients don't need to call reconnectSessionIfPossible() if that feature is enabled.
+ * Updated the documentation.
+ * Some cleanup, fixing some JavaDocs and comments, etc.

 2.4
  * Fixed a number of bugs (#205, #204, #203)
  * Prepared the library for Marshmallow permissions related to the Play Services